Syro-Roman law book

 The Syro-Roman law book (or Syro-Roman code) is a compilation of secular legal texts from the eastern Roman Empire originally composed in Greek in the late 5th century, but surviving only in Syriac translation.
 As a work of Roman law, the original language of many of its legal texts would have been Latin.

 The earliest Syriac manuscript (British Library, Add MS 14528) is usually dated to the 6th century, although a date as late as the 8th century has been argued for.
 In the 20th century, several later Syriac manuscripts from the 13th–17th centuries came to light.
 One of these identifies the compiler as a certain Ambrosius, a contemporary of an emperor Valentinian, probably Valentinian III, but this information is not reliable.
 Arabic and Armenian translations of the Syriac also survive, as does a Georgian translation made from the Armenian in the 18th century.
 All these versions vary slightly in scope.
 The compilation was very popular with Christians in the formerly eastern Roman lands after the Islamic conquests and today these manuscripts are held by various Eastern Orthodox, Oriental Orthodox and Eastern Catholic churches.

-The content of the work is unsystematic and even includes laws that were obsolete already in the 5th century.
+The content of the work is unsystematic and even includes laws that were already obsolete in the 5th century.
 It was long considered a mixture of actual imperial law and local eastern Roman custom, but with the publication of a critical edition (2002) this view has become untenable.
 It is now recognised that it is a compilation of official legal texts (often in paraphrase) with commentary (including fictional cases) designed for use in eastern law schools, such as the law school of Berytus.
 Only some of the didactic explanations contain evidence of local custom.
 There are about 160 texts in the law book.
 They included court decisions from the eastern empire, especially those based on prominent 2nd- and 3rd-century jurists, as well as short thematic treatises.
-They also contain the statutes (constitutiones) of several 5th-century emperors, and later copyists sometimes sought to enhance the work's authority by naming it a collection of laws of Constantine I, Theodosius I (or II) and Leo I.
+They also contain the statutes (constitutiones) of several 5th-century emperors, and later copyists sometimes sought to enhance the work's authority by naming it a collection of laws of Constantine I, Theodosius I (or Theodosius II) and Leo I.